 The permanent exhibition The GULAG in People’s Lives and the National History is the first in-depth representation of the history of the repressive system in the USSR in the 1920-1950s starting from the first concentration camps and until the closure of camps after the Stalin’s death.

-The exhibition determines Solovetsky Special Camp (Solovki) as a prototype of forced labor system, construction of the White Sea-Baltic Canal (Belomorkanal) as the first usage of mass forced labor on the level of governmental practice.
-Moreover, it shows how the NKVD exponentially spread all over the country.
+The exhibition shows the Solovetsky Special Designation Camp (Solovki) as a prototype for the system of corrective-labor camps and the construction of the White Sea-Baltic Canal (Belomorkanal) as the first mass use of the forced labor.
+Moreover, it shows the exponential development of the NKVD.

-The showrooms are devoted to the forced-labor system, life and death in camps, everyday life of prisoners and strategies of survival.
-In addition, the Museum exhibition illuminates issues implicitly related to the GULAG, for instance, Great Terror and forced deportations.
+Some halls are dedicated to work, life, and death in camps; they show the everyday life of prisoners and their survival strategies.
+In addition, the Museum exhibition illuminates issues implicitly related to the GULAG, for instance, the Great Terror and forced deportations.

-As a part of the exhibition, the interactive map of the GULAG provides a view on the geography of the GULAG.
-This map enables the visitor to trace the development of the whole system and each camp in time and space.
-While VR-technologies show the insides of preserved camp infrastructure.
+Being a part of the exhibition, the GULAG interactive map provides a view on the geography of the GULAG.
+This map enables a visitor to trace the development of the whole system and each camp in time and space, and VR-technologies help us see the insides of the preserved camp infrastructure.

-The exhibition approaches the GULAG history through the human dimension.
-In contrast to the official narrative of history, presented through archival documents, evidence and statistics, here the exhibition focuses on the personal lives of people endured repressions.
-The interactive multimedia format enables a visitor to face GULAG survivors, to hear prisoners’ voices.
+The exhibition approaches the GULAG history through the human perspective.
+In contrast to the official historical narrative presented through documents, statistics, and chronicles, here we see the personal lives of people who went through the repression.
+The interactive multimedia format creates the effect of involvement and enables a visitor to experience what witnesses of the epoch felt and experienced.